esling/esling.github.io/_pages/atiam-ml-2-neural-networks.md

 <div markdown = "1">

 In most cases, classification problems are far from being linear.
 Therefore, we need more advanced methods to be able to compute non-linear class boundaries.
 The advantage of neural networks is that the same principle can be applied in a *layer-wise* fashion.
 This allows to further discriminate the space in sub-regions (as seen in the course).
 We will try to implement the 2-layer *perceptron* that can provide a solution to the infamous XOR problem.
 The idea is now to have the output of the first neurons to be connected to a set of other neurons.
-Therefore, if we take back our previous formulation, we will have
+Therefore, if we take back our previous formulation, we have the same output for the first neuron(s) $$y$$, that we will now term as $$y_{1}$$.
+Then, we feed these outputs to a second layer of neurons, which gives

 $$
 \begin{equation}
 y_{2}=\sigma\left(\sum_{i = 1}^{n}w_{i}.y_{1}^{i} + b\right)
-\label{eq5}
+\label{eq6}
 \end{equation}
 $$